-Practicing yoga has made me think a lot about mindfulness, as mindfulness is such an integral part of yoga.
-If you are new to the term… Mindfulness is “the intentional, accepting and non-judgmental focus of one’s attention on the emotions, thoughts and sensations occurring in the present moment” (Wikipedia).
+Mindfulness is the intentional, accepting and non-judgmental focus of one’s attention on the emotions, thoughts and sensations occurring in the present moment.

-I know that personally I have been guilty of inhaling a muesli bar in the car on the way to work, possibly not even tasting what I am eating, or having dinner in front of the tv, once again my brain completely elsewhere, and lucky to even register I have actually consumed food.
-Or eating lunch at my work desk whilst sending emails…. are you getting the idea?
+I think we have all been guilty of inhaling a muesli bar in the car on the way to work, possibly not even tasting what you are eating eating, or having dinner in front of the tv, once again my brain completely elsewhere, and lucky to even register you have actually consumed food.
+Or eating lunch at your work desk whilst sending emails.
+Getting the idea?

 So if we could apply mindfulness to eating what would that actually mean?

 It would mean we would eat in the moment, being aware of the sensations, how it makes us feel, how it tastes, and the pleasure of eating it.
 When we choose to eat mindfully we are also more likely to choose foods that will….

 *be aware of when we reach satiety (satisfaction)

 * recognise when we are eating for emotional reasons, and therefore potentially be able to stop